m3db/m3/src/dbnode/encoding/proto/README.md

 Similar to `LZ77` and its variants, this compression strategy has an implicit assumption that patterns in the input data occur close together.
 Data stream that don't satisfy this assumption will compress poorly.

 In the future, we may replace this simple algorithm with a more sophisticated dictionary compression scheme such as `LZ77`, `LZ78`, `LZW` (and its variants like `LZMW` and `LZAP`).

+### Compression Limitations

+This package will attempt to compress all scalar type fields at the top level of a message, but will not compress any data that is part of a `repeated`, `map` or `nested message` field.
+The `nested message` restriction may be lifted in the future, but the `repeated` and `map` restrictions are unlikely to change.

 #### Algorithm